What makes the PWTAG Swimming Pool Technical Operator qualification and training different from all the others?

 - onsite designated supervisor

-PWTAG does not deliver training and qualifications; these are provided by PWTAG accredited training organisations.
+PWTAG does not deliver training and qualifications; these are provided by PWTAG approved training organisations.

 To show the training required, PWTAG provides training guidance and a course syllabus – which is free to download.
 The syllabus defines the knowledge and onsite skills that lead to the qualification.
 Pools can use the syllabus to assess their own staff knowledge, or it can be used as the basis of a training programme.